Similar packages

 The syringe containing 7.49 g of paste delivers sufficient paste to treat 700 kg of bodyweight at the recommended dose range.

-Directions for use
+Directions for use:

-Horse weight should be accurately determined for the correct use of the paste.
+To ensure a correct dosage, body weight should be determined as accurately as possible.
 The animal's mouth should be free of food.
 The syringe must be positioned between the front and back teeth and the paste must be placed on the base of the horse’s tongue.

 Immediately elevate the head of the horse for a few seconds to ensure deglutition.
 Re-treatment should be done according to the epidemiological situation, but not at less than 30 days interval.

 Mild transitory signs (slowed pupillary light response and depression) have been seen at a higher dose of 1.8 mg/kg (9 times the recommended dose level).
 Other signs seen at higher doses include mydriasis, ataxia, tremors, stupor, coma and death.
 The less severe signs have been transitory.
 Although no antidote has been identified, symptomatic therapy may be beneficial.